dictadata/storage-tracts/README.md

 ## Tract File

-- A tract file contains an array of actions.
+- A tract file contains an array of fibers.
 - An action specifies the origin and terminal SMT addresses along with options, encoding, transforms and output information.
 - Origin and terminal MUST both be supported and compatible key stores or record stores.
 - Scan functionality supports file storage such as local folders, FTP and AWS S3 buckets.